madebits/madebits.github.io/blog/2012/2012-06-09-Encrypted-Google-in-English.md

 Until today, https://encrypted.google.com was always in English even in non-English speaking countries, such as Germany, which I found nice.
 Today, I found it redirects me to the German version.
 I run in private mode, without any Google login, so it is not a matter of cookies, or settings.

 To make it start with and search the international English version, I used now https://encrypted.google.com/?hl=en and updated my browser home button shortcut to it.
+Update: https://www.google.com/webhp?pws=0&gl=us&gws_rd=cr seems to work too.

 Alternatively, https://encrypted.google.com/?gl=us (or both https://encrypted.google.com/?hl=en&gl=us) can be used to get USA results.